Flawed System

 God wanted to enjoy an eternal relationship with us based on mutual love.
 True love is not a function of instinct or feelings.
 It is a matter of choice.

 God dedicated himself to loving us the moment he contemplated our existence.
-He had to give us a will so we could choose to love him in return.
+Therefore, he had to give us a will so we could choose to love him in return.

 God determined that the upside benefit of giving us a will—eternal relationships with us based on mutual love—outweighed the downside risk inherent in our volitional freedom—the temporal evil generated by our immoral choices.

-This risk assessment is remarkable, considering all the devastation evil has caused throughout history—personal, societal, and natural.
-God’s desire for an intimate relationship with us is stronger than we can imagine.
+This risk assessment is remarkable, considering the cumulative devastation evil has caused throughout history—personal, societal, and natural.

 Best Outcome

-God is omniscient.
-He is unconstrained by time.
-He sees the outcomes of all possibilities at once.
+God is omniscient and unconstrained by time.
+He sees the ultimate outcomes of all possibilities simultaneously.

-God selected the current system over all other potential variations because he knew it would produce the best of all possible outcomes.
+God selected the current system over all other potential variations because he knew it would produce the best possible outcome.